 Don’t miss the central truth about Christmas.
-Make sure your family centers activities around a faith community.
-“That your faith might not rest in the wisdom of men, but in the power of God.”
-(1 Corinthians 2:5)
+Make sure your family centers activities around the true meaning of Christmas.
+This time of year will mean so much more.

 Think about joy as a gift you can share with others.
-Remember those who don’t know freedom, and who live in fear.
+Remember those who don’t know freedom and who live in fear.
 Share this joy by opening your home to those who are sad.
-“Rejoice in the Lord always; again I will say, Rejoice.”
-(Philippians 4:4)

-When the Beatles sang, “Can’t buy me love,” they knew what they were talking about.
-Love is the only gift that your family wants from you.
-“And above all these put on love, which binds everything together in perfect harmony.”
-(Colossians 3:14)
+When the Beatles sang “Can’t Buy Me Love,” they knew what they were talking about.
+Love is the primary gift your family needs from you.

 If you say you are going to do something, then follow through.
 Make sure your kids know they can count on you—not for presents, not just for fun today, but for the future.

 Sound off: What are some other ways you can bring joy to your family this Christmas?